 This is increasingly important as the environment for organisations continues to change and customers expect more features to be delivered more quickly.
 The traditional waterfall approaches fall short because they’re slow and inefficient.

-It can take 3-4 years for these bigger, more complex companies to launch a new feature, which won’t fly with customers these days.
+It can take 3-4 years for these bigger, more complex companies to launch a new feature, which slows down customer delivery.
 Plus, they often struggle to manage and organize their (many!) teams of developers, which also stops them from launching projects on time.

 They need to make a change to speed things up, make the most of their resources, and minimize budget blowouts.
 These companies are looking for new ways to organize people into projects and introduce more effective ways of working.
-If they don’t, they face extinction. 🦕☠️
+If they don’t, they face not surviving.

 SAFe is a way for these companies (that otherwise would stay stuck in their old ways) to start moving in a more agile direction.